Is it ethical to industrially farm chickens?

 In the debate on livestock people often accuse each other while finding a moralistic answer.
 Consumers should have different buying habits, farmer have to change the system and the government has to pass better laws.
 We are opposing each other but what we do not see is that we are in the same economic system.
 We’re all in the same boat.

 Perhaps we can look at the chain in a different way.
-By having fertilized eggs, hatching them, keeping chickens and slaughtering them, people literally take the ethical issue home.
+By having fertilised eggs, hatching them, keeping chickens and slaughtering them, people literally take the ethical issue home.
 The chicken on your plate will have a completely different value.